laudrup/sfml-pang/README.md

 An attempt at reimplementing the classic Pang game using SFML I wrote ages ago.

-Very, very far from being a complete implementation just placed here in case someone might find it useful as a personal backup.
+Very, very far from being a complete implementation just placed here in case someone might find it useful and as a personal backup.

 Note on graphics
 ----------------